hashicorp/boundary-ui/addons/core/README.md

 }
 ```

-In the application template, interate over confirmations, yielding the
+In the application template, iterate over confirmations, yielding the
 confirmation instance as well as accept and deny functions which, when called,
 update the confirmation status.